 However, in the conversations of antiquity, the Vedic worldview was not alien to those asking about it.
 The existence of the soul, God, and karma was not in question.
 That material nature is qualities (rather than quantities) was never in question.
 That life exists in various parts of the universe, with higher living entities (demigods) controlling the world of lower living entities (humans and animals) was not in question.
 That transcendence from this world is the goal of life was not in question.
 Within this agreement, the conversation was more productive, as the speakers and listeners agreed on the basics.

 This is not true today and conversations are less productive because most of the time is spent trying to agree on a common set of assumptions.
 Even if we appear to use the same words, we often intend different meanings.
-So, our vocabularies are not the same.
-Modern science has a different vocabulary as do other religions.
-You can imagine the outcome of a conversation in which two people talking to each other were trying to resolve a very complicated issue by discussion, without a common vocabulary.
+You can imagine the difficulties in a conversation without a common vocabulary.

 Learning Vedic philosophy is about personal transformation.
 We can begin by learning to think in a different way.
 Personal transformations are not easy, quick, or simple.
 Rather than try to fit Vedic knowledge into the molds of our minds, we should try to mold our minds to fit Vedic philosophy.
 Any difficulty we feel in this process is quite natural.
 Only time and repetition are cure to this problem.